 Epidemiological research is an important tool to assess health effects in populations and can be used to optimise disease surveillance, facilitate outbreak investigation and provide vital evidence for the evaluation of changes in health policy.
-This is a concentrated three week course which will take students through from the basic principles of epidemiology up to the application of statistical methods, such as logistic regression using Stata software.
+This is a three month online course which will take students through from the basic principles of epidemiology up to the application of statistical methods, such as logistic regression using Stata software.